Cedar Lake

 Rice County, MinnesotaEutrophic

 On the scoring rubric Cedar Lake grades a D: clarity at 2.0 ft and 83 µg/L of phosphorus keep it in the lower bracket for Rice County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 At a TSI of 67, Cedar Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 A maximum depth of 42 ft puts Cedar Lake in the middle of Minnesota's depth distribution.
 Cedar Lake covers 902 acres alongside 11.3 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Cedar Lake ranks 5 of 12 in Rice County — solidly in the upper half of the local distribution.
+Within Rice County's 12 graded waters, Cedar Lake sits at rank 3, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-21.
 Grade methodology: LakeGrade methodology.